Hospitality Services Detail

-The wakeup audio message can be customized (see this article).
+The wakeup audio messages, in different languages, can be customized (see this article).

 Unanswered wake-up calls are automatically reattempted every 120 seconds, for a maximum of 3 times (values not configurable).

-- Wakeup calls cannot be set by the guest directly on the room phone.
+- Wakeup calls can also be set by the guest directly from room's phone.
+Please read this article.

 - The Mitel emulation protocol only allows to schedule calls for the current or next day, one day at a time.
 To get recurrent wakeup calls, the PMS must be able to repeat the wakeup request every day.